 KNOW BEFORE YOU GO!
 VATICAN CITY TRAVEL GUIDE 2023

 PLAN AND BOOK YOUR VATICAN CITY SOLO TRAVEL

 - VATICAN CITY ECO-TRAVEL IDEAS

 - VATICAN CITY BUDGET TRAVEL TIPS

 Like this?
 Share it with others!

-Vatican City – the smallest country in the world, consists of 100 acres within Rome’s historic center, and is home to 2 UNESCO World Heritage Sites: the historic center of Rome and Vatican City itself.
-Vatican City the center of the Roman Catholic church and houses St. Peter’s Square, St. Peter’s Basilica – built in the 4th century and rebuilt in the 16th century – and the Vatican Museum, which includes the Sistine Chapel.
+Vatican City – the smallest country in the world consisting of 100 acres within Rome’s historic center.
+It is the center of the Roman Catholic church and home to St. Peter’s Square, St. Peter’s Basilica – built in the 4th century and rebuilt in the 16th century – and the Vatican Museum, which includes the Sistine Chapel.

 Vatican City is a monarchy ruled by the Pope who holds the seat of the Roman Catholic church.
 Naturally, Roman Catholicism is the official religion of Vatican City and is also its primary business.